ApicaSystem/apica-ascent-helm/apica-ascent/README.md

   syslog.key: Server certificate signing key goes here
 ```

 Save the secret file e.g. `apica-certs.yaml`.
-Proceed to install the secret in the same namespace where you want to deploy APICA.IO
+Proceed to install the secret in the same namespace where you want to deploy Ascent

-The secret can now be passed into the APICA.IO deployment
+The secret can now be passed into the Ascent deployment

 ```bash
 helm install apica --namespace apica --set global.domain=apica.my-domain.com \